Content Is King...

 You can easily change out your call to actions within this content so when you are ready to launch your product, they will already have a good rapport with you and you can start selling your products.

-OR even better, if you don’t have your own products yet, use this time to hone your selling skills and promote some affiliate offers within your content.
+OR even better, if you don’t have your own products yet, use this time to hone your selling skills and promote some affiliate offers inside your content.

 How do you keep coming up with new content?